Seminar in Management:

 Meets: M/W 2:00 pm -- 3:50 pm (CF 23, CRN 21805)

 Office: PH 206A

 Office Hours: M/W 1:00 -- 1:50 pm, and by appointment

 E-mail: email@example.com; firstname.lastname@example.org

 MBA 525 SEMINAR IN MANAGEMENT (04) Prereq: MBA 516.
 Intensive examination of selected topics in management.
 Repeatable to a maximum of 8 credits.

 One of the major aspects of corporate design and structure pertains to the way organizations in general and firms in particular are 'governed' and relate to their shareholders and stakeholders.
-This course is designed to outline and elaborate the particular issues and mechanisms of contemporary corporate governance--alternatively defined as "the system by which companies are directed and controlled" (Cadbury Report 1992) or the "set of rules and relations referring to the company administration, ownership structure and management efficiency to reach the company targets" (Benneton Group - Investor Relations, accessed March 2011).
+This course is designed to outline and elaborate the particular issues and mechanisms of contemporary corporate governance--alternatively defined as "the system by which companies are directed and controlled" (Cadbury Report 1992) or the "set of rules and relations referring to the company administration, ownership structure and management efficiency to reach the company targets" (Benneton Group - Investor Relations, accessed March 2011; for an overview of the Benneton Group Governance Structure click here, accessed March 2012).
 The topic of corporate governance will be elaborated from the institutional as well as organizational and managerial points of view, against the backdrop of an understanding of how corporate governance has evolved over time.
 Specific topics include:

 Variety of Organizational Forms

 History & Evolution of Corporate Governance/Government v Governance